amir-cardiolab/Py4SciComp/README.md

 Python for Scientific Computing (FEniCS, PyTorch, VTK)

-Py4SciComp is an educational effort that attempts to make three useful open-source Python-based resources in scinetific computing accessable with tutorials, sample codes/data, and short theoretical lectures:
+Py4SciComp is an educational effort that attempts to make three useful open-source Python-based resources in scientific computing accessible with tutorials, sample codes/data, and short theoretical lectures:

 **FEniCS**: FEniCS is an open-source finite-element method (FEM) solver for solving PDEs.
 Users are expected to be familiar with weak form formulation of PDEs and FEniCS provides a flexible environment for coding the weak forms and the FEM problem.
-Behind the curtains FEniCS converts the Python code to a HPC-supported C++ code and runs it. \
+Behind the curtains, FEniCS converts the Python code to an HPC-supported C++ code and runs it. \
 **PyTorch**: PyTorch is a very popular framework for implementing deep learning, automatic differentiation, and optimization based codes. \
 **VTK**: Visualization Toolkit (VTK) libraries provide various useful tools for efficient pre- and post- processing of mesh-based and discrete data.
-Popular visualization software like ParaView are built based on VTK.\
+Popular visualization software like ParaView is built based on VTK.\
-**A Unified Python cyberinfrastructure**: It is the hope that these resources motivate development of unified Python cuberinfrastructure that integrate these resources for scientific computing.
+**A Unified Python cyberinfrastructure**: It is the hope that these resources motivate development of unified Python cyberinfrastructure that integrates these resources for scientific computing.

-In this Github directory, we provide a series of tutorials.
+In this GitHub directory, we provide a series of tutorials.
 Each tutorial is accompanied by a short Youtube video, sample codes, and data.
 Available resources (**to be expanded in the future**):

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% FEniCS %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%